napazone/swift-style-guide/README.markdown

 Do not write multiple statements on a single line separated with semicolons.

-The only exception to this rule is the `for-conditional-increment` construct, which requires semicolons.
-However, alternative `for-in` constructs should be used where possible.

 **Preferred:**
 ```swift
 let swift = "not a scripting language"